ndsoham/AirPlane/README.md

 # AirPlane
-AirPlane is intended to optimize storage for iOS users by turning any Apple device into a hub for cloud storage.
-Users are able to transfer and receive data from their current device(s) to other iOS devices.
+Common cloud storage services like Google Drive and iCloud require a subscription fee if the user requires more storage than their free plans provide (15GB and 5GB, respectively).
+AirPlane is an iOS app designed to turn iPhones into cloud storage devices by providing an interface to interact with an iPhone's local storage from another iPhone.
+Users are able to view, transfer, and delete files from either device.